caronero/SMStrojan/README.md

 # **SMStrojan**

 ## **📜 Description**
-**SMStrojan** is a powerful Android RAT (Remote Access Tool) focused on controlling apps and managing SMS messages through commands received from a bot.
+**SMStrojan** is a powerful Android RAT (Remote Access Tool) focused on controlling and managing SMS messages through commands received from a bot.
 It aims to provide multiple functionalities for Android apps in an easy and secure way.
 The control interface is managed entirely through a Telegram bot, eliminating the need to open ports or host any files.

 ![SMStrojan](sms-256.webp)